lakhani-haya/GLINT/README.md

 ## Future Enhancements

-🚀 **AI Integration in Progress**: Currently working on integrating AI capabilities for smarter task suggestions, personalized scheduling recommendations, and intelligent bundling of related grooming tasks based on user patterns and preferences.
+ **AI Integration in Progress**: Currently working on integrating AI capabilities for smarter task suggestions, personalized scheduling recommendations, and intelligent bundling of related grooming tasks based on user patterns and preferences.

-## Contributing

-### Adding Screenshots

-Screenshots are stored in the `/screenshots` directory.
-To update or add new screenshots:

-1. Take screenshots of the app running on your device via Expo Go
-2. Save them as PNG files with the names specified in `/screenshots/README.md`
-3. Ensure images are high quality and show the app with sample data
-4. Images will automatically appear in this README

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments